 Launched in October 2016, Gavl is an app-based platform that lets users watch auctions live – or on demand – from mobile devices, anywhere in the world.
 There are also plans to roll-out the ability for users to remotely make bids on real estate, later this year.

-The start-up is buoyed by a multi-million-dollar investment from Geoff Harris (Flight Centre co-founder, Boost Juice seed investor and ex-VP of Hawthorn Football Club) and his son Brad Harris (Sporting Globe Bar and Grill, co-founder).
+The start-up is buoyed by a $2.5 million investment from Geoff Harris (Flight Centre co-founder, Boost Juice seed investor and ex-VP of Hawthorn Football Club) and his son Brad Harris (Sporting Globe Bar and Grill, co-founder).

 To date, more than 150 real estate agencies from both metro and regional areas in Australia and New Zealand, have used the platform to launch their auctions into the digital realm.
 On top of the positive response from agents, Gavl has enjoyed almost 1,000,000 auction video views plus thousands of app downloads in 13 countries.